 Are you new to blogging on WordPress?
 Check out A New Blogger’s Guide to WordPress.

-New posts about blogging are published every Sunday on Mental Health @ Home.
+New posts on this topic are published every Sunday on Mental Health @ Home.

-Some people say Blogging Is Not Dying.
+Some people say blogging is dying.
 I say not a chance.

 Blogger burnout is a thing; expectations get to be more than the blogger can keep up with.
 To prevent this, it’s important to regularly reevaluate your expectations and how realistic they are for you at that point in time.
-The posts Blogging Sustainably and Feeling Disconnected from Blogging talk more about how to manage your mindset.
+Related posts on sustainability and managing your mindset include:

 Growing & Monetizing a Blog

-- Your blogging brand – you don’t have to be selling anything to have a brand; in a blogging context, it’s about having a consistent look, feel, and style of messaging that you convey to the world both on your blog and on social media
+- Branding – you don’t have to be selling anything to have a brand; in a blogging context, it’s about having a consistent look, feel, and style of messaging that you convey to the world both on your blog and on social media

-If you’re wondering How Easy Is it to Monetize a Blog?, the short answer is, it’s not.
+How easy is it to monetize a blog?
+The short answer is, it’s not.
 Anyone who tells you that it is probably isn’t being very honest.
-This post covers some of the Options for Monetization.
-As a quick tip, though, you won’t make money off of ads unless you get massive amounts of traffic.v
+This post covers some of the options for monetization.
+As a quick tip, though, you won’t make money off of ads unless you get massive amounts of traffic.

 If you are making money from blog-related activities, you’ll have to report that come tax time.
-The post Accounting Considerations for Bloggers suggests some things to think about.
+This post on accounting considerations suggests some things to think about.

 Using images on your posts can give readers a better experience, but it’s important that you use images in a way that doesn’t violate someone else’s copyright.
-The post Images and Copyright goes into more detail.
+This post on images and copyright goes into more detail.

 A common mistake is around Google Images.
 Unlike the free image sites, Google Images is a search engine, not a source of images.
 If you upload a photo to your site, Google Images may display that as part of its search results, but that doesn’t give anyone permission to use your picture.

-The post Where to Find Images for Your Blog Posts identifies a number of options for freely usable images, including:
+The post Where to find images identifies a number of options, including:

 Interacting with Other Bloggers

-- Do You Do Blog Awards? – There are a variety of awards circulating in the blogosphere.
+- Blog awards – There are a variety of awards circulating in the blogosphere.
 Some people “do” them, while others don’t.
 So what are they and how should you approach them?

-- Do you reblog? – How do you decide whether or not to reblog others’ content on your own blog?
+- Reblogging – How do you decide whether or not to reblog others’ content on your own blog?